arboleya/coffee-toaster/README.md

 Wild cards '#<< utils.*' are also accepted as a handy option.

-## Example
+## Example - Structure

-Let's assume you have four files in this structure (a.coffee, b.coffee and c.coffee):
+Let's assume you have this structure:

 	├── release
 	│   └── app.js